mike-odom/react-express-cloudinary-multer/README.md

 There's no database functionality here, but it does setup Sequelize

+The Cloudify upload code was copied and modified from a tutorial here: https://medium.com/ecmastack/uploading-files-with-react-js-and-node-js-e7e6b707f4ef

 ##

 To get this example working, you'll need to add a .env file with: